-Carefully review statements sent to you from providers as well as from your insurance company to ensure that all account activity is valid.
-Report any questionable charges promptly to the provider's billing office, or for insurance statements, to your insurance company.
+Carefully review statements sent to you from your healthcare providers, insurance company, and financial institutions to ensure that all of your account activity is valid.
+Report any questionable charges promptly to the company with which you maintain the account.

 Provide Any Updated Personal Information to Your Health Care Provider